-In order to implement a more reliable control system, it is necessary to determine a fuzzy model of the separator.
 Based on the fact, that a fuzzy model-based control will be implemented in the future, a fuzzy model will be constructed based on historical data.

-A separator has a series instruments installed for measuring certain variables.
-These variables are: the pressure of the separator, the temperature of the liquid, the level of the separator and a valve control with a pneumatic actuator.
+A separator has a series of instruments installed for measuring certain variables: the pressure of the separator, the temperature of the liquid, the level of the separator and a valve control with a pneumatic actuator.
 Also, there are switches for detecting low level and high level of petroleum and high pressure in the separator.